leanazulyoro/realtime-node-js/README.md

 - forever
 - now

+Now, edit the file server.js insite the lib directory, set a value for the nodejs_key variable.
+A client that wishes to push content to the server must match this key.

 Finally you need to start the service:
 $ node lib/server.js

 If you want to run it as a daemon, you may use provided "forever" module:
 $ /path/to/realtime-node-js/node_modules/forever/bin/forever start /path/to/realtime-node-js/lib/server.js